 Other AI technologies such as facial recognition, automated surveillance and mass data collection are raising real concerns about security, privacy, fairness and accuracy in a democratic society....”

 “...As the use of AI technologies grows, whether originally well-meant or deliberately authoritarian, the potential for abuse increases as well.
 With no currently existing government-wide oversight in place in the U.S., the best way to avoid these abuses is teaching the public about the appropriate uses of AI by way of conversation between scientists, concerned citizens and public administrators to help determine when and where it is inappropriate to deploy these powerful new tools.”

 Are you a reporter covering AI?
 Then let us help with your stories and ongoing coverage.

 Professor James Hendler is the Director of the Institute for Data Exploration and Applications at Rensselaer Polytechnic Institute.
 He is available to speak with media – simply click on his icon to arrange an interview.

-James Hendler Director, Institute for Data Exploration and Applications
+James Hendler Director, Institute for Data, Artificial Intelligence, and Computing

 Leading researcher in the Semantic Web and artificial intelligence